blackberry/Community/news/Latest_News.md

 <a href="../London.html">London</a> on June 14.
 </div>

+### Cleanup: Qt Repo and Gitorious
+We are now contributing directly upstream to [Gitorious](http://qt.gitorious.org/qt), and, as a consequence, the [old repo](https://github.com/blackberry/Qt) is, at best, a duplicate.
+Code has been removed but download files will still be here - currently a tad out of date.

+_Source_: Rafael Roquetto, on June 13, 2012

 ### More Open Source Committers: Jason/jQuery and Gord/Apache Cordova
 Jason Scott is now part of the [jQuery team](http://jquery.org/team).
 And Gord Tanner is now a committer at [Apache Cordova](http://incubator.apache.org/projects/callback.html).
 Congrats!